HaiTuyen/Password-Manager-CMake/README.md

 ```

 Upon successfull build, the `pm.exe` will be generated in the `build/Debug` directory.
-Add this dicrectory to your system PATH environment varibale.
+Add this dicrectory to your system's PATH environment variable.
 This allows you to execute the command without specifying the full path.
 Restart the computer if neccessary.